castorini/anserini/docs/embeddings.md

-# Train a Word2Vec model
+# Building a Lucene index for a Word2Vec model

+Since the pre-trained word2vec models are often in `.bin` format, first convert the existing model into .tsv format.
+You can do this using one of the existing tools such as [this](https://github.com/marekrei/convertvec.git).

-With `TrainW2V` you can train a word2vec model from raw text Possible parameters are:
+With `IndexW2v` you can build a Lucene index for a word2vec model from raw text.

+Possible parameters are:

 ```